-If you click a checkbox that does not work without another one, the latter will be marked automatically.
+- If you click a checkbox which does not work without another one, the latter will be marked automatically.
 For example, if you click the checkbox Manage custom fields, the checkbox View custom fields will be selected automatically, because you can neither edit nor remove the fields you cannot see.

 When finished, click OK to apply new rights.

 The presets facilitate and speed up the assigning of the access rights.
 You can create different sets of rights for different roles, for example, for operators, managers, customers, etc. Moreover, personal presets can be made for each type of object (unit, route, etc.).
 The created presets are then applied to the selected users with a single mouse click.

 The presets section is located in the dialog above the access rights list.
 You can edit or delete the presets provided by default as well as create new ones.
 The Edit presets button is located below the presets list.
 After clicking on this button, the left part of the dialog and access rights list will be displayed as disabled, and the buttons for working with presets will appear.

 To create a new preset, click on the Create button.
 A new preset will appear in the presets list.
 Give it a name (double-click on the name field), and then check the required boxes in the activated access rights list below.
 Click Save.

 A new preset can be created by copying an existing one.
 To do this, click on the iconwhich appears when you point to the preset.
 Make changes (edit name and checkboxes), and then click Save.
 Note that you cannot create presets with identical checkboxes for the elements of the same type.
 Such copies will be removed.

 To delete access rights preset, click on the iconwhich appears when you point to the preset.